Explore these hidden walking trails around Victoria.

 He also recommends considering travelling to regional areas, which have been hit hard not only by the pandemic, but also in some cases by last summer’s devastating bushfires.

-“Now is a perfect time to visit regional areas recovering from the pandemic’s economic hardships and Alpine Shire has some fabulous walks that were not impacted by last Summer’s horrific bushfires and we encourage people to visit, particularly around Bright.”
+“Now is a perfect time to visit regional areas recovering from the pandemic’s economic hardships and Alpine Shire has some fabulous walks that were not impacted by last summer’s horrific bushfires.”

 More walking inspiration can be found on the Victoria Walks website.